oprogramador/plezuro_js/doc/rst/source/specification/magic_constants/index.rst

 Magic constants
 ===============

-Eeach compiler (and even interpreter) of Plezuro must provide the following magick constants:
+Each compiler (and even interpreter) of Plezuro must provide the following magic constants:

 * __pos__ - the horizontal position in a line (counting from 0, it is position where the token begins)